tansan78/learn_software_frameworks/zookeeper/README.md

 - membership management: `consistent_hashing.py` creates a consistent hashing (which is used by many distributed systems)

 The code means to be as simple as possible, instead of being perfect.

+The code uses [Kazoo](https://kazoo.readthedocs.io/en/latest/index.html#) which is a Python client for ZooKeeper.

 ## How to Run Code
 Before you start, please make sure that you have docker installed.